There are many topics that need to be studied to engage in daily conversations. One of those topics is how to order food in English.

 - Students play a memory game with information about food served in restaurants

-- Students are shown images of food and they have to remember the food in the order they were shown.
+- Students are shown images of food and they have to remember the food items in the order they were shown.

 - Students are given a list of scrambled questions and statements.